 How Do Refugees Affect Social Life in Host Communities?

-Integration of refugees with the host community can give a positive impact, and the host community’s culture could be more open and wide.
+Integration of refugees with the host community can have a positive impact, and the host community’s culture could be more open and wide.